grey-lock/TrackBeer/README.md

 Users can also add Brewery information such as Name, Town, State/Region, and Country.

-Only users that created the beer can edit, or delete the information for that beer, and currently all beers that are created are viewable if an account is made.
+Only users that created the beer can edit or delete the information for that beer.
+Currently all beers that are created are viewable if an account is logged in.

 ## Installation